openai/gpt-discord-bot/README.md

 # Features

+wenard is powered by GPT3 by OpenAI.
+You can customize the bot instructions by modifying `config.yaml`.
+You can change the model, the hardcoded value is `text-davinci-003`.

+## `/chat`

 - `/chat` starts a public thread, with a `message` argument which is the first user message passed to the bot
 - The model will generate a reply for every user message in any threads started with `/chat`
 - The entire thread will be passed to the model for each request, so the model will remember previous messages in the thread
-- when the context limit is reached, or a max message count is reached in the thread, bot will close the thread
+- When the context limit is reached, or a max message count is reached in the thread, bot will close the thread.

-- you can customize the bot instructions by modifying `config.yaml`
-- you can change the model, the hardcoded value is `text-davinci-003`
+## `/wenard`

+- `/wenard` asks wenard to respond to the last message in the channel.
+- It has no context of the messages before.

 # Setup